asetalias/blog/content/post/Community Unpacked.md

 +++
 title = "Community Unpacked"
-slug = "community"
+slug = "alias-lucknow-journey-akshat"
 image = "images/akshat0047/i1.jpg"
 date = "2018-02-20T00:00:00"
-description = "My journey to set up a coding community in my college campus i.e. ALiAS LUCKNOW" disableComments = false author = "Akshat Pande" tags = " community,coding,amity,college" categories = " niche"
+description = "My journey to set up a coding community in my college campus i.e. ALiAS LUCKNOW" disableComments = false author = "Akshat Pande" tags = ['communities','Coding','Amity','ALiAS','Open-Source'] categories = ['niche', 'Community']
 +++

-# COMMUNITY UNPACKED

 The first time, getting introduced to the world of development, I was amazed! exploring a number of technologies in the initial days of my B.Tech just for the sake of knowledge and after working on few of them at last chose, web development as my primary field.
 One of my classmate suggested me to join [ALiAS](https://asetalias.in), a coding community of Amity University, Noida which was the main branch of our college.